-Course part 3.
-Strategic leadership of the organization (1.5 credits)
+29.3 Course part 3.
+Strategic leadership of the organization (1,5 credits)

-- explain the basic structure of the strategic leadership of the police and the basics of strategy work and performance management; and - form an idea of the drivers of change connected to the future and operating environment of the police.
+- is able to explain the basic structure of strategy work; - is able to explain the basics of result-oriented management; - is able to explain the basic structure of strategic management of the police; - knows the contents of police strategy; and - is able to obtain a view of the change factors related to the future and operational environment of the police.

-- Basic concepts and tools of strategy work, and their use
+- Basic concepts of strategy work and strategic management.

+- Basics of result-oriented management.

-- Coordination of finance and operations
+- Police strategy and strategic management.

-- Scenario work and future research
+- Scenario work and future research.

-- Preliminary assignment, learning assignment.
+- Preliminary assignment, examinations.

-Course part 4.
-Intelligence-led policing (1.5 credits)
+29.4 Course part 4.
+Intelligence-led policing (1,5 credits)

-- know the basic concepts of intelligence-led policing and analytical activities, along with the basics of the criminal intelligence and analysis operations of the local police; - understand the importance of intelligence-led policing and analysis work as a tool of the strategic and operative leadership of the police; and - understand the significance of the processing of observation data, from the perspectives of crime investigation and analysis operations and of the daily operations of the police.
+- know the basic concepts of intelligence-led policing and analytical activities, along with the basics of the criminal intelligence and analysis operations of the local police; - understand the importance of intelligence-led policing and analysis work as a tool of the strategic and operative leadership of the police; and

+- understand the significance of the processing of observation data, from the perspectives of crime investigation and analysis operations and of the daily operations of the police.